How to Self-Publish a Book in 2022: 7 Steps to Bestselling Success

 The current stars of self-publishing include:

-There are many benefits that draw authors to self-publishing.
+There are many benefits that draw authors to self publishing.
 Without having to go through the traditional gatekeepers of the publishing world, you will find:

 - A guarantee of publishing.
-If you need to release your book by a certain date, pretty much the only way to guarantee it is to do it yourself.
+If you need to release your book by a certain date, pretty much the only way to guarantee it is to publish it yourself.
 After all, you’re not beholden to the schedules of a gargantuan press.

 - A greater portion of royalties.
 By essentially cutting out the middleman, the self-published author will retain all the proceeds (minus the retailer’s cut).

 - 100% ownership of rights.
 As part of their book deals, traditional publishers sometimes ask for exclusive rights to reprint, film adaptations, and merchandising.
 The independent publishing route at least ensures you remain in full control.
 To learn more about self-publishing vs. traditional publishing, check out that post, or the learning course below!

 Is self-publishing or traditional publishing right for you?

 Almost all independent authors choose one of two routes: DIY or Assisted.